tstadmin/TrendSoftTech-V2.0/content/index.md

           img: "/img/icons/webaccessibility.svg"
           label: "read more Web Accessibility"
           title: "Web Accessibility"
-          description: "We offers a variety of services to help you make your new or existing website accessible to users ."
+          description: "We offers a variety of services to help you make your new or existing website accessible to users."
           page: "/services/webAccessibility/"
           CTA: "Read more..."
   clients: